 History of the Elgin Police Department

 The department is always looking to expand its historical collection.
 If you have Elgin police artifacts or photos that you are willing to donate, please contact Community Outreach Specialist Christy Schmidt at 847-289-2588.

 Elgin was founded in 1835 and quickly became a bustling community.
 Having been settled by James T. Gifford in the preceding April, Elgin was now ready for its first law enforcement officer.
 On July 1, 1836, an election was held and Samuel J. Kimball was named Elgin’s first constable.
 The primary responsibility of law enforcement in Elgin rested with the county sheriff, but constables were required to assist the county deputies when necessary.
 While the duties of Elgin’s first constable bore little resemblance to what we view today as traditional policing, Kimball’s position did include some law and order responsibilities.
 This marked the beginning of a long and proud tradition of law enforcement in Elgin.

 Elgin became an incorporated city in 1854 and installed its first police marshal, George W. Renwick.
-The role of our first marshals was pretty much limited to the enforcement of liquor ordinances and dealing with the occasional drunk.
+The role of our first marshals was pretty much limited to the enforcement of liquor ordinances and dealing with the occasional intoxicated individual.
 Over the years, the title of the head law enforcement officer changed from “marshal” to “chief,” and although the role has expanded, one duty has remained consistent; to ensure law and order for the citizens of Elgin.